BullsInsider - Get to know 2026 forward Tim Winkler

 “It was great,” Winker said of his time at IMG Academy.
 “I benefited from that.
 I learned more on my X’s and O's but I came here [Oak Ridge] to develop my game more my skill set and my weight training and stuff.”

 Nevada was first on board with an offer in 2021.
-Arizona State and Western Kentucky offered the Chicago native last year, Auburn and Florida offered in March, while the Bulls, Hampton and Hofstra entered the picture last month.
+Arizona State and Western Kentucky offered the Chicago native last year, Auburn and Florida offered in March, while the Bulls, Hampton, Hofstra and Ohio entered the picture last month.

 Michigan hasn’t offered but invited Winkler for an unofficial visit last month and the Wolverines made a strong impression.